unexpectedpanda/retool/readme.md

 **_Dancing Stage Unleashed 3 (Europe)_** would not be included.

 ## Known limitations
-Be aware of the following limitations when using Retool.
+Be aware of the following limitations when using _Retool_.
 These may or may not be addressed in the future.

 #### Doesn't remove older versions of titles
 For example, **_Halo - Combat Evolved (USA)_**,